VW Heater Box Lever Modification

 Now the problem is that the slot in the end of the

-lever on the new box (flap closed) and pivoted the operating lever back and
+old lever on the new box (flap closed) and pivoted the operating

-pin, in the operating lever to form a new slot.
+flap arm pin, in the operating lever to form a new slot.
 You might

 Once the slot is taken care of, you can work on the